dankinsoid/UIKitViews/README.md

 > The `UIKitView` body closure is called only once when the view is created, so there is no reason to use any updatable variables in this closure.
 However, it’s the perfect place to set up constant parameters, such as constraints or fonts, for example.

 > [!NOTE]
-> `.text`, `.textColor `, and `.font` is this example are not hardcoded methods; they are key path chains.
+> `.text`, `.textColor`, and `.font` in this example are not hardcoded methods; they are keypath chains.
 This means any properties of your UIKit views can be used as modifier methods with `UIKitView`.

 ### Operator
 UIKitViews provides a special operator `§` that allows you to create a `UIKitView` more concisely with an autoclosure: